Suleiman II of the Ottoman Empire: Early life

-Suleiman II was born on 15 April 1642 at Topkapı Palace in Constantinople, the son of Sultan Ibrahim and Aşub Sultan, a Serb woman originally named Katarina.
+Suleiman II was born on 15 April 1642 at Topkapı Palace in Constantinople, the son of Sultan Ibrahim and Saliha Dilaşub Sultan, a Serb woman originally named Katarina.
 Suleiman was only 3 months younger than his half-brother Mehmed IV, who was born on 2 January 1642.
 After the deposition and execution of his father in 1648, Suleiman's half-brother Mehmed came to the throne.
 On 21 October 1649, Suleiman along with his brothers Mehmed and Ahmed were circumcised.

 In 1651, Suleiman was confined in the Kafes, a luxurious prison for royal princes within Topkapı Palace.
 This was done to avoid a rebellion.
 He stayed there for 36 years until he took the throne in 1687.

 Reign

 Shortly before he assumed the throne, the Ottomans suffered a major defeat at the second Battle of Mohács in 1687.
 In 1688, Suleiman II urgently requested the Mughal Emperor Aurangzeb for assistance against the rapidly advancing Austrians, during the Ottoman–Habsburg War, but most Mughal forces were engaged in the Deccan Wars and Aurangzeb ignored Suleiman's request to commit to any formal assistance to their desperate Ottoman allies.

 The previous ban on alcohol (which was publicly flouted in Istanbul and Galata) was energized under Suleiman, where he managed to demolish several alcohol shops, but this just led to owners bringing in more alcohol.

 Suleiman II appointed Köprülü Fazıl Mustafa Pasha as his Grand Vizier in 1689, leading to the reconquest of Belgrade in 1690.
 Later, the threat from the Russian Empire was renewed when they joined in an alliance with other European powers, while the Ottomans had lost the support of their Crimean vassals, who were forced to defend themselves from several Russian invasions.
 Under Köprülü's leadership, the Ottomans halted an Austrian advance into Serbia and crushed an uprising in Macedonia and Bulgaria until Köprülü was killed in the Battle of Slankamen by Austrian forces.